suryasticsai/myTeamOnWhatsApp/README.md

 ## ✨ Overview

-**Mammoth – CW RUN** is a realistic, single‑page WhatsApp‑style chat application that brings your team’s conversations to life.
+**MyTeamOnWhtasApp** is a realistic, single‑page WhatsApp‑style chat application that brings your team’s conversations to life.
 It comes pre‑loaded with a complete history from a real PI Planning group (Mammoth – CW RUN) and uses **RAGina** to generate context‑aware, persona‑driven replies from each team member.

 With features like @mentions, reply threading, reactions, voice messages, and persistent storage, this project demonstrates how AI can seamlessly integrate into familiar communication tools.